 The most common causes of musculoskeletal neck pain are:

-Repetitive tasks: It is common for labourers, nurses and transport drivers to suffer neck pain from regularly carrying heavy items or head turning.
+Repetitive Tasks: It is common for labourers, nurses and transport drivers to suffer neck pain from regularly carrying heavy items or head turning.
 This wears the joints down causing pain.

-Trauma: Sudden force caused from falls, car accidents and sport injuries damage the soft tissue in the neck.
+Trauma: Sudden force caused from falls, car accidents and sport injuries damages the soft tissue in the neck.
 Whip lash, when the neck is forcefully moved beyond its normal range of motion strains the muscles, tendons and ligaments of the neck.
 Injury to the neck can cause pain and discomfort for months.

 Stress: We all know the saying ‘carrying the weight of the world on your shoulders’.
 Emotional and mental stress is often expressed through our bodies and in particular we feel this in our neck.
 Hunching our shoulders and jaw clenching from stress contribute significantly to muscle tension leading to neck pain too.